August Birth Flowers: Gladiolus and Poppies

 Poppy Meanings and Symbolism

-• In addition to being a long-time symbol of remembrance, poppies’ opiate qualities making them symbols of sleep, peace, and death but also resurrection.
+• In addition to being a long-time symbol of remembrance, poppies’ opiate qualities make them symbols of sleep, peace, and death, as well as resurrection.

-• In Greco-Roman myths, the flowers were part of offerings to the dead and poppies are found on tombstones to represent eternal sleep.
+• In Greco-Roman myths, flowers were offered to the dead, and poppies were found on tombstones to represent eternal sleep.

 • According to Greek mythology, the poppy was associated with Demeter, the goddess of agriculture.
 It was believed if poppies grew in your field, a bountiful crop would follow.